Skip to main content

 5. Repeat until unstoppable

-Here are some common initial goals to help you develop and improve your Battlesnake early on.
+Here are some great goals to help you develop and improve your Battlesnake early on.
 Completing these will help you become ready to join a competitive Leaderboard or play multiplayer against your friends.

 • ✅ Avoid moving out of bounds